Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Stock Keeping Unit.
 Identification number of the product.

 - *Status*
   Connection status of the offer.
-The following statuses are available:
+The following options are available:
   - **Active**
     The offer is active.
 It is displayed in the selected connection and can be sold there.
   - **Inactive**